jonashackt/spring-boot-rest-clientcertificate/README.md

 For the app here, you need the following files, if you want to fully want to go through all the steps (you need `openssl`and a `jdk` installed):

-> Please make sure to alwasy use the same password for all artifacts!
-This is needed later, because Tomcat need the same password for the key and the keystores (see https://stackoverflow.com/a/23979014/4964553).
+> Please make sure to always use the same password for all artifacts!
+This is needed later, because Tomcat needs the same password for the key and the keystores (see https://stackoverflow.com/a/23979014/4964553).

 #### 1. generate Private Key: exampleprivate.key